instruction in kitchen

 Culinary Arts - Vail Valley: Live.
 Learn.
 Work.

-Earn a Culinary Arts Degree in two years while living, learning and working in the Vail Valley
+Students are eligible for employee housing while earning a Culinary Arts Degree and working in the Vail Valley

 The new Culinary Arts - Vail Valley program is a unique, comprehensive culinary school.
 Its year-around schedule integrates class time and job experience.
 You can earn a culinary art degree in six semesters and come away with resume-building job experience and contacts.